Discrimination at First Sight; The Reality of Government Agencies Not Being 508 CompliantPublished on

 People miss out on valuable government agency resources.

-Accessible document formats such as 508 remediated PDFs, braille, large print, and audio keep all Americans in the loop.
+In addition to properly formatted websites, alternate format documents like 508 remediated PDFs, braille, large print, and audio keep all Americans in the loop.
 If we assist all people, we enable our country to reach its full potential.
 Removing barriers in America leads to less discrimination, more independence, and a shared value of and respect for the dignity of every person.

 Categorized in: Government